Why is this medicine prescribed?

 How should this medicine be used?

-Your doctor may start you on a low dose of somatropin and may gradually increase your dose.
+Your doctor may start you on a low dose of somatropin injection and may gradually increase your dose.

 You may receive your first dose of somatropin injection in your doctor's office or your doctor may allow you or a caregiver to perform the injections at home.
 Before you use somatropin injection for the first time, you or the person who will be giving the injections should read the manufacturer's information for the patient that comes with it.
 These instructions describe how to inject a dose of somatropin.
 Be sure that you understand these directions.
 Ask your healthcare provider if you have any questions about how or where to inject the medication or how to dispose of used needles and syringes after you inject the medication.